klarsen1/NBA_RANKINGS/readme.md

 Backtesting
 -----------

 The model was used to predict all games from 2015-11-20 to the end the 2015-2016 season, using only information available as of 2015-11-19 (including model coefficients).
 This is roughly a five month forecast window (the season ends in April); most teams played around 70 games during this period.
-I picked this date because the latest model-run for this post was 2016-11-20.

 The game level accuracy (using 50% as the probability cutoff to declare winners) for the entire period was 65.8% -- i.e., the model predicted the correct winner for 65.8% of games.